SubiyaCryolite/jds/README.md

 ### 1.1.4 Binding Properties

-Depending on the type of Field, JDS will require that you set you objects properties to one of the following JavaFX bean container types.
+Depending on the type of Field, JDS will require that you set you objects properties to one of the following IProperty container types.

-Kindly note that none of the JavaFX beans are serializable, however JDS supports serialization via the explicit implementation of Javas Externalizable interface.
-That said only Property values are serialized, not listeners or any other bean state.

 | JDS Field Type       | Container                                                  | Java Mapping Call     |Kotlin Mapping Call |
 | -------------------- | -----------------------------------------------------------| --------------------- | ------------ |